OptiSys-ZJU/Cache-Coliseum/README.md

   You can find more details about Parrot and its training in [cache_replacement](https://github.com/google-research/google-research/tree/master/cache_replacement)<sup>[8]</sup>.

+### Script

+We also provide some scripts for training and testing, for reference purposes only.
+You can find them in the `scripts` folder.

 ## References

 [1] Chłędowski, Jakub Polak, Adam Szabucki, Bartosz Zolna, Konrad.
 2021.
 Robust Learning-Augmented Caching: An Experimental Study.
 10.48550/arXiv.2106.14693.